-- is familiar with the basic tasks, principles and methods of vehicle operation - is familiar with the maintenance, repair and wear and tear of the entire vehicle life cycle, - knows vehicle diagnostic processes, methods, protocols, - is familiar with modern testing methods, environmental compliance principles and regulations, - acquire knowledge in various repair technologies,
+- Is familiar with the basic tasks, principles and methods of vehicle operation. - Is familiar with the maintenance, repair and wear and tear of the entire vehicle life cycle. - Knows vehicle diagnostic processes, methods, protocols. - Is familiar with modern testing methods, environmental compliance principles and regulations. - Acquire knowledge in various repair technologies.

-- is able to interpret the results of different test methods, - is familiar with the process of recording accident data and the associated processing process to perform such a task, - is able to consult a specialist on various maintenance processes, to consider the risks, - is able to participate in the design of a modern maintenance process, - is able to perform planning tasks related to vehicle life cycle
+- Is able to interpret the results of different test methods. - Is familiar with the process of recording accident data and the associated processing process to perform such a task. - Is able to consult a specialist on various maintenance processes, to consider the risks. - Is able to participate in the design of a modern maintenance process. - Is able to perform planning tasks related to vehicle life cycle.

-- Interested in vehicle operation - Suitable for taking environmental concerns into account when designing, - Suitable for participating in a multi-field team - d) autonomy and responsibility: - Can assess the vehicle diagnostic results responsibly, - Can independently make decisions in vehicle maintenance decisions.
+- Interested in vehicle operation. - Suitable for taking environmental concerns into account when designing. - Suitable for participating in a multi-field team.

+- Can assess the vehicle diagnostic results responsibly. - Can independently make decisions in vehicle maintenance decisions.